fasilar/memeber-management-api/README.md

 ## Submissions

-1. Sample data stored as JSON under `App_Data` folder
+1. Sample mock data stored as JSON under `App_Data` folder
-2. An API end point accepting parameters (policy number and/or member card number) and returns result according to the filer
+2. An API end point accepting parameters (policy number and/or member card number) and return results matching the filter condition from the JSON records
 3. Unit tests scenarios:
     * Both parameters are null and it should not return results
     * Search by policy number